 As a Maryland taxpayer, you can help restore the Chesapeake Bay and conserve rare, threatened and endangered species by donating to the Chesapeake Bay and Endangered Species Fund on your tax form.
-It’s simple: just check line 35 on From 502 or line 13 on form 503 and enter in the amount you would like to donate.
+It’s simple: just check line 35 on form 502 or line 13 on form 503 and enter in the amount you would like to donate.

-Donations to this fund are divided evenly between Bay restoration grants provided by the Chesapeake Bay Trust and rare species programs run by the Wildlife and Heritage Service at the Maryland Department of Natural Resources.
-Not only will your donation help the Bay, it also is tax deductible the following year!
+Donations to this fund are divided evenly between Bay restoration grants, provided by the Chesapeake Bay Trust, and rare species programs run by the Wildlife and Heritage Service at the Maryland Department of Natural Resources.
+Not only will your donation help the Bay, it is also tax deductible the following year!

 If you are a Certified Public Accountant, then consider joining the “CPAs for a Healthy Bay” program led by the Chesapeake Bay Trust (CBT).
 "CPAs for a Healthy Bay” is a new program designed to encourage CPAs and other tax professionals to take a few simple steps to raise awareness of the urgent need to support the Chesapeake Bay and Endangered Species Fund around tax time.

 Your Line 35 Donation works in hundreds of ways!